Lock-The-Door/gitgoodgemma/README.md

 Access Code: bingusbingus
 Flags: ["CyberSci{bingus}"]

-TO VIEW MORE DETAILED DOCUMENTATION YOU MUST VISIT localhost:8000/login and enter your credentials to access the download link.
+TO VIEW MORE DETAILED DOCUMENTATION YOU VISIT localhost:8000/login

 Here are more examples: